DiogoDeAndrade/SoftRender/README.md

 On Windows, nothing should be needed, the SDL.dll library is included.

+### MacOS

+Just need to install sdl2, using for example brew:

+'''
+brew install sdl2
+'''

 ## Licenses

 Engine code developed by [Diogo de Andrade][DAndrade] and is made available under the [Mozilla Public License 2.0][MPLv2].